Appilot-dev/Android-Bot-for-Instagram-Mother-Slave-Method/README.md

 6. **Simplified Onboarding:** The onboarding process for many existing tools is overly complex, with difficult installations and confusing documentation.
 I believe this is because the niche is still relatively new and research-based, with few people truly understanding it.
 Given these challenges, I’ve decided to build my own bot from the ground up.

 I will be sharing the entire journey, including insights, challenges, and discussions on this thread on **[BlackHatWorld](https://www.blackhatworld.com/members/app_pilot.1954567/)** (BHW) and through this series on **[Medium](https://medium.com/@app-pilot)**, where I regularly post updates and release dates.
 If you’d like to contribute to this journey, feel free to engage on either platform.
 I’d love to have your support along the way.

+As a token of appreciation, everyone who interacts, offers advice, or joins me on this journey will receive free access to the tool once it’s fully developed

+If you’d like to reach out for project contributions, freelance work, or collaborate on a single platform, please join my **Discord Server** using this link, https://discord.gg/5b4Xu6Z8 or ping me on **telegram** direct from [here](https://t.me/zeeshanahmad4).
+Upon completion of the bot, I’ll be excited to upload a free trial version here on this GitHub repository for anyone interested in testing it out, Please give a Star to this repo.